Working at Aalto University

 This section introduces very briefly some staff benefits that Aalto University provides.
 More elaborate descriptions are available on the Aalto intranet Inside (requires an Aalto user account).

 Aalto University provides occupational health care for its staff members who work a minimum of 14 hours per week.
-Each School has an occupational health (provided by Suomen Terveystalo Oy) care near the campus area (see Inside for the contact information - requires an Aalto user account).
+Each School has an occupational health (provided by Terveystalo) care near the campus area (see Inside for the contact information - requires an Aalto user account).
 Dental and ophthalmic health care are not included in the Aalto University occupational health care.

 The Career Systmes of Aalto University has been established to commit employees to continuous development and learning.
-Aalto University has four career systems:
+Aalto University career systems:

 Aalto tenure track (professors)